 Rising abruptly from the lowlands, the jagged Cockscomb Mountains are an impressive mass of rock visible from the coast.
 Within this range, Victoria Peak Natural Monument boasts the title of the highest mountain.
 And with a height of 1,120 meters, Victoria Peak is also the second-highest elevation in Belize.
 During Belize’s dry season, hikers have a unique chance to conquer the 27-kilometer Victoria Peak Trail.
-Under different circumstances, Belize Audubon Society would see back-to-back bookings of eager hikers.
-Fortunately, Victoria Peak Natural Monument isn’t going anywhere.
-So while the global community moves mountains to recover from COVID-19, Belize will be waiting for you.

 “Dead Man’s Camp”